The Press on a 4th term for Key

 They need to persuade 200,000 more NZers to vote Labour to be in with a chance.

-In terms of successors to Key being actively groomed or quietly blossoming within the Party's caucus, there will be some definite contenders post-2017.
-But In terms of challengers might actively challenge his leadership before that election or after, that is harder to foresee.
+In terms of successors to Key being actively groomed or quietly blossoming within the National Party’s caucus, there will be some definite contenders post-2017.
+But In terms of challengers who might actively challenge his leadership before that election or after, that is harder to foresee.

 Near impossible to imagine.